 This Fast Facts report covers the broad field of Education which is a level three subject in the Academic Analytics taxonomy.
 The disciplines included in this broad field are: Counselor Education, Curriculum and Instruction, Educational Evaluation and Research, Educational Leadership and Administration, Foundations of Education, Higher Education/Higher Education Administration, Mathematics Education, Science Education, Special Education, and Teacher Education.

-Collaborations with other disciplines most often involves researchers in Molecular Biology where they account for 6.1% of all co-authored journal publications.
-The next frequent collaborative fi eld, Biochemistry, accounts for 5.8% of all co-authored journal articles in CELL BIOLOGY.
+Collaborations with other broad fields most often involves researchers in Social and Behavioral Sciences where they account for 21.4% of all co-authored journal publications.
+The next frequent collaborative field, Family, Consumer and Human Sciences, accounts for 8.1% of all co-authored journal publications in Education.
 Do you know who are the top potential collaborators in these fields that best complement your research and where they are located?

-According to the data captured in the Academic Analytics database, 31.5% of Cell Biology faculty have received a national honorific award.
-The American Association for the Advancement of Science provides the most honorific awards for the discipline, accounting for 11.3% of all recorded awards.
-Of the faculty population for whom we have been able to identify gender, the distribution of awards granted by the American Association for the Advancement of Science is 73% of awards going to male scholars and 27% going to female scholars.
+According to the data captured in the Academic Analytics database, 41.6% of Civil Engineering faculty have received a national honorific award.
+The American Society of Civil Engineers provides the most honorific awards for the discipline, accounting for 25% of all recorded awards.
+Of the faculty population for whom we can infer gender, the distribution of awards granted by the American Society of Civil Engineers is 90% of awards going to male scholars and 10% going to female scholars.